Luoyang sexual slavery case: Pornography

-Organized prostitution
+Prostitution

-From August 2011 to 2 September 2011, Li forced the women to have sex with other men in exchange for money.
-Li arranged for Duan and Zhang Moumou, who were under Li's control, to visit a hotel in Xigong district and the welfare lottery shop across the road from the hotel.
-Li forced Duan and Zhang into prostitution and made more than 700 yuan in money handed by the two.
+From August 2011 to early September 2011, Li took Duan and Zhang Moumou to a nearby hotel and welfare lottery shop in Xigong to engage in prostitution.
+He received 700 yuan in total.
 On the evening of 2 September 2011, Li forced Duan, Ma, and Zhang Moumou to go to the same place for prostitution.
 In the early morning of the next day, Ma seized the opportunity to escape and call for the police.
-With the cooperation of Ma, the public security personnel rescued Jiang Moumou, who was detained in Li's dungeon.
-Public security later rescued Duan and Zhang Moumou from the hotel and welfare lottery shop.
+With the cooperation of Ma, the public security personnel located the basement and rescued Jiang and later rescued Duan and Zhang Moumou from the hotel and welfare lottery shop.

-Li tried to escape the city and went to his sister Li Yuan to borrow money, but the police caught him.
-Li was arrested on 6 September.
-Li Yuan gave Li Hao 1000 yuan to help him escape, but Li Yuan was also arrested and charged by the police for helping a criminal.
+Li tried to flee Luoyang and went to his sister Li Yuan to borrow money, receiving 1,000 yuan, but was detained soon afterwards on 6 September.
+Li Yuan was later convicted of harboring a criminal and sentenced to probation.

-Arrest and execution of Li Hao
+Arrest and execution

-In September 2011, a 23-year-old woman (Ma Moumou) escaped from his dungeon and reported Li to the police, leading them to his basement.
-Li was subsequently arrested.
 A reporter named Ji Xuguang from Guangzhou was one of the first people to expose the case to the media.
 On 30 November 2012, Li was sentenced to death.
 The Intermediate people's court of Luoyang found Li guilty of rape, murder, prostitution, illegal pornography, and illegal detention.
 A higher court upheld the sentence, and the Supreme People's Court approved the death penalty.
 Li was also deprived of his political rights and fined 10,000 yuan ($1640).
 He was expelled from the party and public office.
-Li's sister Li Yuan (李媛) was also charged for harboring a criminal and sentenced to probation.

-On 21 January 2014, after meeting his relatives in a detention house, Li was executed, aged 36.
+On 21 January 2014, after meeting relatives in the detention house, Li was executed, aged 36.